supertechft/ROS_Create3_Agent/README.md

   - If you have the [iRobot Create® 3](https://edu.irobot.com/what-we-offer/create3), follow [these steps](https://iroboteducation.github.io/create3_docs/setup/provision/) to set it up and connect to the network.
   - Otherwise, the [Create 3 Simulator](https://github.com/iRobotEducation/create3_sim/tree/humble).
 See [Setup and Build Workspace](#setup-and-build-workspace).

-For a full step-by-step environment setup (including a prebuilt VM image), see [this doc](https://docs.google.com/document/d/1ZO-zEPBvO-WpP5zc8WkkO2GKfG2-uJWClost-Xz_afM/edit?usp=sharing).

-The script mentioned in the next section sets up the workspace, installs the Create 3 simulator, Create 3 ROS 2 interface, among other things.

 ---

 ## Quickstart: Installation & Setup

+We tried our best to make the environment setup simple as possible.
+The script `setup.sh` installs ROS 2, sets up the workspace, installs the Create 3 simulator, Create 3 ROS 2 interface, and all dependencies to run the ROS Create 3 agent.

+Alternatively, we've prepared a full step-by-step environment setup guide as well as a prebuilt VM image comes with ROS 2 and Gazebo already installed.
+[Read the guide here.](https://docs.google.com/document/d/1ZO-zEPBvO-WpP5zc8WkkO2GKfG2-uJWClost-Xz_afM/edit?usp=sharing).

 1. **Download the setup and launch scripts**: